hiibolt/KnowledgeBase/pages/Informative Speech Outline.md

 		- ### Prediction
 		  Let's say we look at this sentence here.
 We've already written most of it, except for the last word.
 Now, WE can guess what comes next - but how does the model come to the same conclusion.

 		  Firstly, the model sees that it's possibly the end of a commanding sentence, and in most literature, these end in please.
-This is a
+This is a very surface level assumption, so the model is only 23% sure.

+		  Second, the model sees that it's a pirate speaking via the context of 'aye' and 'pirate'.
+As a result

 		  However, it a
 	-